 From other pages on this website, you may be aware that my husband and I both have osteoarthritis for many years.
 We’ve experienced wonderful results using natural products.
 We’re no longer taking pharmaceutical drugs of any kind.

-In the past, however, we took non-prescription acetaminophen and different NSAIDs with disappointing results.
+In the past, however, we took non-prescription acetaminophen as well as trying different NSAIDs with disappointing results.
 They did not sufficiently reduce pain or relieve knee joint swelling and stiffness.
 Worse, I am chemically sensitive.
 If a drug has side effects, I feel them all.
 Nausea and stomach problems affected me daily.

 Switching to a natural approach presents a few challenges.
 Your long-term health is at stake.
 You want to be sure you’re buying safe, high quality natural products that work in your body and are not a waste of money.
 How do you know which brands to choose?
 There are so many, they all sound good--how can you be sure?

-Here are three natural supplements we recommend from nearly ten years personal experience.
+Here are three natural supplements we recommend from nearly 16 years personal experience.
 We continue to take the first two daily, the third (pain cream) as needed.

-Clinical studies indicate that glucosamine hydrochloride is most effective when arthritis symptoms are moderate to severe.
+Glucosamine & Boswellia Joint Relief Clinical studies indicate that glucosamine hydrochloride is most effective when arthritis symptoms are moderate to severe.
 Glucosamine has the ability to rebuild cartilage for joint health and comfortable movement.
-Formulated with the addition of clinically proven cat's claw extract, this product provides faster relief in as little as one week as it lubricates and cushions joints to provide enhanced mobility and range of motion.
+Formulated with the addition of clinically proven boswellia extract, this product provides faster relief in as little as one week as it lubricates and cushions joints to provide enhanced mobility and range of motion.
 We take every day as directed.